BrianInGermany/americansingermany/README.md

 - <a href="http://join.americansingermany.club">Sign up</a> for account on this Slack
 - Post a hello message in the #general channel to introduce yourself
 - Be sure to set your notification preferences to "Direct Messages, Keywords and @-Mentions Only".
 This way you are only notified if some is talking to you directly.
 I'm currently trying to make this the default setting.
-- Think about joining one of the existing channels for individual regions and cities.
+- Think about joining one of the channels for individual cities, like #darmstadt.
-- Or start your own, and invite new friends with the <a href="http://join.americansingermany.club">invite link</a>.
 - If you want to meet folks fast, join the #chat-roulette channel, and be randomly matched in 4-way chats once a week.

 _Deutschsprachige sind auch herzlich willkommen.
 Viele von uns sprechen auch gerne Deutsch._